Cultural Awareness as an Edge

 Why culture matters in memecoins

-Memecoins are not driven purely by fundamentals.
+Memecoins aren't driven purely by fundamentals.

 Knowing who moves attention